forgxyz/expensifly/README.md

 - [ ] split out update month and refresh transactions

 ### auth
-- [ ] add permission requirement for edit and delete
-  - make sure another user cannot plug in a number after edit or delete
-- [ ] finish delete()

 ### record
 - [ ] option for money in